sirkhancision/sirkhancision/README.md

 [![Reddit](https://img.shields.io/badge/Reddit-%23FF4500.svg?logo=Reddit&logoColor=white)](https://reddit.com/user/spectronoid97)

-I like retro-looking stuff and ASCII art, so I try to implement a little of that into the things I make.
-I'm also very fond of music, psychology, philosophy, poetry, video-games, and so on.
-So, I might bring these things together in form of code, from time to time, or just be inspired by them when coding.
+I like retro-looking stuff and ASCII art, so I try to incorporate a little bit of that into the things I make.
+I also like music, psychology, philosophy, poetry, video games, and so on.
+So I might bring those things together in the form of code, from time to time, or just be inspired by them while coding.

 Languages:
 - C